nicholascostadev/typed-local-storage/README.md

-# TS NPM Package Boilerplate (2025)
+# This package used the TS NPM Package Boilerplate (2025)

 This TypeScript NPM package boilerplate is designed to kickstart the development of TypeScript libraries for Node.js and the browser.
 It features a modern build setup with TypeScript, leveraging `tsup` for bundling and `@changesets/cli` for version management.
-The package exports a simple function as an example to demonstrate the setup.

-## Features

-- TypeScript for type safety.
-- Biome for linting and formatting.
-- Dual package output (CommonJS and ESM) for compatibility.
-- Type definitions for TypeScript projects.
-- Automated build and release scripts.

 ## Prerequisites